Aadhithya-D/Aadhithya-D/README.md

 Android developer and ML Enthusiast
 -----------------------------------

 I have been coding for the past four years.
-I started out with python and eventually got in to Android development.
-I have made projects with databases, ML models and so on.
-I have won in few hackathons.
+I started out with python and eventually got into Android development.
+I have done projects with databases, ML models and so on.
+I have won a few hackathons.
 I also conducted a workshop where I taught Android development to 100+ people.

 * 🌍  I'm based in Chennai
 * 🖥️  See my portfolio at [Aadhithya D](http://linktr.ee/aadhithya.d)